 Ames Limestone along Route 28.

-There are several places the Ames outcrops along Pennsylvania Route 28.
+There are several places the Ames crops out along Pennsylvania Route 28.
 During the road construction, massive amounts of the landscape were removed, exposing many hidden rocks.
 It can be seen more or less along stretches from Etna to Tarentum.

 More Information about the Ames